LonMcGregor/LinksPanel/README.md

 ### Forcing the panel to follow the browser theme

 Utilise the mod from here: [LonMcGregor/VivaldiMods/injectThemeIntoPage.js](https://github.com/LonMcGregor/VivaldiMods/blob/master/mods/injectThemeIntoPage.js) and change the URL at the top of the script to `chrome-extension://nnnheolekoehkioeicninoneagaimnjd/panel.html`.

+## Changelog
+3.0: Real Sidepanel
+* New: Use the side panel API to load in a panel instead of a popup
+* New: offer options to sort and remove duplicates
+* Efficiency: only update panel when it is visible
+* Fix: Auto reload panel if settings changed

+2.0: Update to MV3

+1.0: Initial release